borenstein-lab/MetaLAFFA/README.md

                 "method": "relative",

     2. Configure the pipeline to either skip aggregating orthologs to higher-level functional descriptions or provide your own ortholog-to-functional-grouping mapping files.
-        1. To skip ortholog aggregation and just have the pipeline output corrected ortholog abundances as the final output, comment out lines 48-50 in `pipeline_steps.txt` by putting a `#` at the beginning of each line.
+        1. To skip ortholog aggregation and just have the pipeline output corrected ortholog abundances as the final output, edit the `pipeline_steps.txt` file by first removing the `$` at the beginning of the line that contains `$ortholog_aggregation:ortholog_abundance_correction` and next removing the `*` at the beginning of the linne that contains `*ortholog_aggregation_summary_combine:ortholog_aggregation_summary`.
+These two changes will cause MetaLAFFA to skip the ortholog aggregation step because the output of the ortholog aggregation step will no longer be considered a required output (removing the `$`) and the combined summary of the ortholog aggregation step will no longer be considered a required input for generating the final pipeline run summary (removing the `*`).

         2. To provide your own mapping files, you must create tab-delimited tables in the form